mblinn/lein-vimclojure/README.md

 A leiningen plugin to launch a vimclojure nailgun server.
 This is a fork of the work started by [brandow](http://github.com/brandonw).
-You can find the original version [lein-nailgun](http://github.com/brandonw/lein-nailgun).
+You can find the original version at [lein-nailgun](http://github.com/brandonw/lein-nailgun).

-## Works with latest vimclojure
+## Works with the latest vimclojure

 This release is compatible with clojure 1.2 and vimclojure 2.2.0.